-USS Mustin conducts boat operations
+USS Mustin Conducts Boat Operations

 |0

-This work, USS Mustin conducts boat operations [Image 5 of 5], by PO2 Timothy Dimal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Mustin Conducts Boat Operations, by PO2 Timothy Dimal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.